jjjjhfhfhfhffeg434e3/WHSTechNotes/journal.md

 and help make and give correction to assignments
 Ai could also help detect anmd stop bullying.
 # September 22, 2025
+The virtual IKEA store in roblox is a place where player can buy accessories , items etc using in game currency It is designed as a real stoire with signs and displays making shopping feel realistic These stores also offer clothing, pets,tools or special gear with in game currency